April 21, 2022

 University of Alabama

-For the fifth year in a row, the University of Alabama has been named a “Tree Campus USA.”
+For the seventh year in a row, the University of Alabama has been named a “Tree Campus USA.”
 A designation from the Arbor Day Foundation, this honor recognizes universities that are promoting the conservation, health, and safety of trees “when a solution to global challenges related to deforestation is much needed,” the foundation says.

 University of Arkansas